 Education and health promotion efforts that use IRCID data include lectures, press releases, articles, public service announcements, and educational materials.
-Annually, the IRCID provides a web-based report to disseminate information regarding congenital and inherited disorder surveillance, research, and prevention efforts ongoing in Iowa.
-Collaborating with the Iowa Department of Public Health, the IRCID implemented a program to engage the Iowa community by providing parents of live born children diagnosed with birth defects resource materials and referrals to appropriate clinical, educational, and social services.
+Annually, IRCID provides a web-based report to disseminate information regarding congenital and inherited disorder surveillance, research, and prevention efforts ongoing in Iowa.
+Collaborating with the Iowa Department of Public Health, IRCID implemented a program to engage the Iowa community by providing parents of live born children diagnosed with birth defects resource materials and referrals to appropriate clinical, educational, and social services.

-The IRCID is a public health registry in vigorous pursuit of promoting the health and welfare of infants and children in Iowa, serving families in all 99 counties.
-The IRCID has served as a model for other states establishing birth defect surveillance programs and received national recognition for its role in birth defect surveillance, including the State Leadership Award from its peer registries in the National Birth Defects Prevention Network (NBDPN).
-The IRCID has been an active member of the NBDPN since 1997.
-Dr. Romitti, IRCID Director, served as a member of the NBDPN Executive Committee, and as NBDPN President-Elect (2013), President (2014-15), and Immediate Past President (2016).
+IRCID is a public health registry in vigorous pursuit of promoting the health and welfare of infants and children in Iowa, serving families in all 99 counties.
+IRCID has served as a model for other states establishing birth defect surveillance programs and received national recognition for its role in birth defect surveillance, including the State Leadership Award from its peer registries in the National Birth Defects Prevention Network (NBDPN).
+IRCID has been an active member of the NBDPN since 1997.
+Dr. Romitti, IRCID Director, has served as a member of the NBDPN Executive Committee, and as NBDPN President-Elect (2013), President (2014-15), and Immediate Past President (2016).
 He received the prestigious Godfrey P. Oakley Jr. Award in 2020 for significant lifetime contributions to the field of birth defects.
 In 2013, IRCID was accepted as a full program member in the International Clearinghouse for Birth Defects Surveillance and Research (ICBDSR).
-Dr. Romitti was elected as the Vice Chair of the ICBDSR Executive Committee in 2017 and as the Chair in 2018.
-Participation in the NBDPN and the ICBDSR has allowed the IRCID to engage with national and international partners, including the World Health Organization.
-Funds received through the state of Iowa appropriation to IRCID is used to support reporting and sharing of IRCID data with these partners to advance for birth defect surveillance, research, and primary prevention activities.
+Dr. Romitti was elected as Vice Chair of the ICBDSR Executive Committee in 2017 and as Chair in 2018.
+Participation in the NBDPN and ICBDSR has allowed IRCID to engage with national and international partners, including the World Health Organization.
+The state of Iowa appropriation to IRCID is used to support reporting and sharing of IRCID data with these partners to advance for birth defect surveillance, research, and primary prevention activities.